 I don’t know about you, but it’s been a struggle for me to find summer (light weight) hiking pants that I really love.
 The Columbia Saturday Women’s pants are amazing summer hiking pants (at least for hourglass shaped women like me) and the best women’s summer hiking pants I have ever had.
 Other pants I’ve tried (and I’ve had many-convertible, not convertible, capris, shorts, you name it) are always too tight in the hips (especially when stretching to get on a big rock) or too loose in the waist, or too loose and balloony overall.
 Anyone else?

-Last year I got these pants and they are a miracle!
-They are really comfortable and stretchy for climbing and hiking around, very lightweight and have held up to heavy use (I wear them on every hike as well as guiding).
+I knew I had to solve this problem when I started working as a tour guide leading hikes on day trips to Mt Rainier and Olympic National Park.
+I tried several options and these were the best I found.
+They are really comfortable and stretchy for climbing on rocks and hiking around, very lightweight and have held up to heavy use (I wear them on every hike as well as guiding).
 They have the option of rolling up to capris with a snap that holds them in place, which is a nice way to cool off or a handy adaptation for driving home.

 I would recommend getting a size larger than you normally wear.
 When I initially tried them on I wasn’t too sure about them in my normal size but I decided to try going up one size and I’m so glad I did!
 They are absolutely perfect.
 They are available in several colors, I’m happy with the gray (they can get pretty dirty before the dirt shows).
 I have the regular length and they are just right for me (at 5’4”), so you might want the short or long version if you’re significantly shorter or taller than me.

-- I’ve determined that they are cooler (field tested in some pretty hot places!
-Such as the Grand Canyon in the summer), at least if the pants are very lightweight (as these are)
+I’ve determined that they are cooler (field tested in some pretty hot places such as the Grand Canyon in the summer and an archaeology field camp on the island of Corsica), at least if the pants are very lightweight (as these are)

 This post is not sponsored, it contains an affiliate link.